golemfactory/golem-docs/docs/Ncreators/javascript/examples/tasks.md

 In the code we limited `maxParallelTasks` value, to make sure that some of our 5 tasks will be run on the same provider.

 The `beforeEach()` method is used to upload a file to a remote computer that will be used to log all future activity run on this provider.
-The task function used in `beforeEach()` method contains additional `console.log` to prove that even if the whole job consist of 5 tasks, the taks function used in `beforeEach()` will be used only once per provider.
-(Unless provider would disengage and be engaged again - in such situation its virtual machive would be created as new and we would upload the file again there).
+The task function used in `beforeEach()` method contains additional `console.log` to prove that even if the whole job consist of 5 tasks, the task function used in `beforeEach()` will be used only once per provider.
+(Unless provider would disengage and be engaged again - in such situation its virtual machine would be created as new and we would upload the file again there).

-Note how we utulized `ctx` worker context to get provider name using `provider.name` property.
+Note how we utilized `ctx` worker context to get provider name using `provider.name` property.

 In the task function utilized in the `forEach()` method we used `beginBatch()` to chain multiple commands - you can see more about this feature in the [defining tasks](commands.md) article.

 ![BeforeEach](/assets/before_log.png)

-Log from this example shows that even if the provider `imapp1019_2.h` eventually was used to execute 3 tasks, it uplaoded the log only once.
+Log from this example shows that even if the provider `imapp1019_2.h` eventually was used to execute 3 tasks, it uploaded the log only once.
 It's output file downloaded after the lasts task was execute d contained:

 ```
 ---------------------------